sfc-gh-dwilczak/tutorials/docs/snowflake/azure/storage/index.md

 Lets start by setting up a Snowflake connection to Azure storage and load json data.
 After that use snowpipe to automate the ingestion of CSV files.

 ### Azure
 Sign into your azure account.
-If you don't have one, a free [azure account](https://azure.microsoft.com/en-us/free/) can be started.

 #### Create Storage account
 Create the stoage account you intend to use.